The Chalk Circle: Intercultural Prizewinning Essays

 Sell Sheet

-In 2007, award-winning editor Tara L. Masih put out a call for Intercultural Essays dealing with the subjects of “culture, race, and a sense of place.”
+Award-winning editor Tara L. Masih put out a call in 2007 for Intercultural Essays dealing with the subjects of “culture, race, and a sense of place.”
 The prizewinners are gathered for the first time in a ground-breaking anthology that explores many facets of culture not previously found under one cover.
-The powerful, honest, thoughtful voices—Native American, African American, Asian, European, White—speak daringly on topics not often discussed in the open, on subjects such as racism, war, self-identity, gender, societal expectations.
+The powerful, honest, thoughtful voices—Native American, African American, Asian, European, Jewish, White—speak daringly on topics not often discussed in the open, on subjects such as racism, anti-Semitism, war, self-identity, gender, societal expectations.
 Their words will entertain, illuminate, take you to distant lands, and spark important discussions about our humanity, our culture, and our place within society and the natural world.

 With an introduction by acclaimed writer David Mura